arnab000007/Walmart-Sale-Forecasting/README.md

 ##### Observations
 1. The Sales Number from last November to December are much bigger than a normal week.
-2. The Sales number are minimum after December.
+2. The Sales numbers are minimum after December.
-3. We can see a spike for Super Bawl.
+3. We can see a spike for the Super Bowl.
 4. In January the average sales are low.

 Now, Let's try to find the pattern of Weekly sales for some departments.